$L^{p}$-estimates, local well-posedness and controllability for linear and semilinear backward SPDEs: It o's formula for the -norm

 \section{It\^o's formula for the $L^{p}$-norm}

-The goal of this section is to state the It\^o's formula for the $L^{p}$-norm and deduce $L^p$-estimates for the weak solution $(y,Y)$ of \eqref{eq:intro}.
-Note that during this section, the $L^p$-estimates are not uniform with respect to $p$.
-The final conclusion of this section will be the proof of \Cref{thm:ito}.
+The goal of this section is to state Itô's formula for the $L^{p}$-norm and deduce $L^p$-estimates for the weak solution $(y,Y)$ of \eqref{eq:intro}.
+Note that throughout this section, the $L^p$-estimates are not uniform with respect to $p$.
+The final conclusion will be the proof of \Cref{thm:ito}.

-The goal of this section is to prove the following result, which is essential for the proofs of \Cref{thm:ito} and \Cref{thm:infinity}.
-This result includes an initial a priori estimate and an Itô's formula for the $L^p$-norm of the solution to the backward SPDE \eqref{eq:intro}.
+We begin by proving the following result, which is essential for the proofs of \Cref{thm:ito} and \Cref{thm:infinity}.
+It provides an initial a priori estimate together with an Itô's formula for the $L^p$-norm of the solution to the backward SPDE \eqref{eq:intro}.
 More precisely, we have the following.

 \begin{proposition}[Ito's formula for $L^p$-norm] Let $(y,Y)$ be a weak solution to \eqref{eq:intro} and assume that $y_T\in L^p_{\mathcal F_T}(\Omega;L^p(\dom))$ and $F\in L^{p}_{\fil}(0,T;L^p(\mathcal O))$ for some $p\in[2,+\infty)$.
 Then, there is a constant $C>0$ only depending on $\dom$, $\alpha$, $\beta$, and $p$ such that